Two weeks after his death, George Floyd's life celebrated at Houston funeral

-HOUSTON (Reuters) - Civil rights leader Rev. Al Sharpton and other dignitaries joined friends and family of George Floyd at a Houston church on Tuesday to mourn the African American whose death in police custody inspired anti-racism protests around the world.
+HOUSTON (Reuters) - George Floyd, the African American whose death in police custody roused worldwide protests against racism, was extolled at his funeral by religious and political leaders, family and friends on Tuesday in his hometown of Houston.

+“This is a home-going celebration,” Reverend Mia Wright, co-pastor at the Fountain of Praise Church, told mourners.
+Banners featured pop art illustrations of Floyd wearing a baseball cap with a halo above it.

-Outside the Fountain of Praise Church before the service, the streets were lined with American flags as those invited filed inside and onlookers stood in quiet respect.
-Flowers and bouquets were piled around a photograph of Floyd.
+American flags lined the streets outside the church.
+Flowers and bouquets were placed around a photograph of Floyd.

-Sharpton will give the eulogy.
-The ministers presiding are Pastor Remus Wright Sr and co-pastor Mia Wright, who opened the service.
+Former Vice President Joe Biden, the presumptive Democratic presidential candidate, spoke via a video recording.

+“Why in this nation do too many black Americans wake up knowing that they could lose their life in the course of just living their life?”
+Biden said.
+“We must not turn away.
+We cannot leave this moment thinking we can once again turn away from racism.”

-After the service, a funeral procession will travel about 15 miles (24 km) to Houston Memorial Gardens Cemetery in Pearland, Texas.
-His body will arrive at the cemetery in a horse-drawn carriage for burial alongside his mother.
+After the service, a funeral procession was due to travel about 15 miles (24 km) to Houston Memorial Gardens Cemetery in Pearland, Texas.
+His body was to travel in a horse-drawn carriage for burial alongside his mother.

 Floyd, a 46-year-old African American who grew up in the Texas city, died on May 25 after a white police officer in Minneapolis pinned him with a knee to the neck for nearly nine minutes.
 A bystander’s video captured the incident in excruciating detail, including his saying “I can’t breathe” and crying out for his mother.